wanatpj/h_blind/README.md

 Unpossible to spot a difference with the naked eye.

 ## Breaking E_BLIND
+Let us start from introducing the trick that will break the algorithm.
+Basically, our believe is that if we take a random picture from the Internet then if we pick some two adjacent pixels (i, j) on the image then Pr(grayscale(color[i]) &gt; grayscale(color[j])) = Pr(grayscale(color[i]) &lt; grayscale(color[j])).
+However, if the image is watermarked with E_BLIND and w[i] > w[j] then we expect that Pr(grayscale(color[i]) &gt; grayscale(color[j])) = Pr(grayscale(color[i]) &lt; grayscale(color[j])) + epsilon.
+We will introduce statistics based on that and getting a corpus of watermarked images, we will try to conclude what is delta of w between all adjacent pixels.
+When we conclude the delta, we will try to figure out all values of w.

 The algorithm will have two steps:
-  1. Deduction of edge model.
+  1. Deduction of an edge model.
   2. Deduction of a watermark form the edge model.

+### Defining edge model
 Let us define a graph.
 The set of vertices will corespond to pixels.
 Let us remind that we consider images of certain size, so the number of vertices is set.
 There will be an edge between two vertices iff the coresponding pixels are adjacent.
 For every edge (i, j) we want to claim value delta(i, j) that will denote our guess about the watermark difference on pixel i and j, i.e. w<sub>i</sub> + delta(i, j) = w<sub>j</sub>.
 So by deduction of edge model, we understand that given the set of photos with the same watermark we guess delta(i, j).
 Having delta(i, j) we go to step 2 and we try to deduce